Adenuga-Adeyemi/Azure-Projects/AfroTech Web App/Readme.md

 ---

-> _\"At AfroTech, we believe scalable cloud-native architecture isn't just for the enterprise—it's for every developer who dares to build big.\"_
+> _\"At AfroTech, we believe scalable cloud-native architecture isn't just for the enterprise, it's for every developer who dares to build big.\"_